BenPortz/job-scout/README.md

 Edit `config/profile.yaml` and define your topics, title deny-list, and stage policy.
-Then create the `background/` files it points at: what you have actually done, what you can defend in an interview, and what you will not claim.
-The judge draws every claim from those files and nothing else, which is what stops it inventing experience to justify a match.
+Then create the `background/` files it points at: what you have actually done, what you can defend in an interview, and what you should not claim (If applicable - users should check this since models like to go overboard with limitations).
+The judge agent draws every claim from those files and nothing else, which is what stops it inventing experience to justify a match.